Pseudoplectania nigrella: Distribution and habitat

-Bioactive compounds
+Research

 Defensins are antibiotics made from peptides and are typically found in animals and higher plants.
-Plectasin, found in Pseudoplectania nigrella, is the first defensin to be isolated from a fungus.
+Plectasin, found in P. nigrella, is the first defensin to be isolated from a fungus.
 Plectasin has a chemical structure resembling defensins found in spiders, scorpions, dragonflies and mussels.
 In general, defensins have commonalities in their molecular structure, such as cysteines in the peptide stabilized with disulfide bonds.
 In particular, defensins from P. nigrella, invertebrates, and plants and share a conformation that has been named the CSαβ motif.
 In laboratory tests, plectasin was especially active in inhibiting the growth of the common human pathogen Streptococcus pneumoniae, including strains resistant to conventional antibiotics.
 Plectasin has a low toxicity in mice, and cured them of peritonitis and pneumonia caused by S. pneumoniae as efficiently as vancomycin and penicillin, suggesting that it may have therapeutic potential.
 In 2010, Chinese scientists announced a method for high-level production of plectasin using transgenic E. coli.